astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 ```

+> Language strings in Joomla have in the past used the string "_QQ_" to avoid double quotes within the language INI files.
+This was a short-term solution.
+Older PHP versions were not able to handle double quotes.
+For more information, see the [PR 19024.](https://github.com/joomla/joomla-cms/issues/19024)[^https://github.com/joomla/joomla-cms/issues/19024]

 #### Variables

 Sometimes the output of the language string depends on a variable.
 The function `Text::sprintf` ensures that you do not have to compose the text in a complicated way in the programme code.
 Instead of the variable in the language file, enter a character with the prefix `%`.
 For example, you can use `%s`.